 The Benefits of Choosing an Uncontested Divorce

 There are several benefits to filing for an uncontested divorce in Georgia.
 An uncontested divorce is the quickest, easiest, and least expensive way to obtain a dissolution of marriage.
 Because the parties have already agreed to the terms of the divorce, a document called a Divorce Settlement Agreement is signed by both parties in the presence of a notary.
 This Divorce Settlement Agreement is filed at the same time as the initial petition for divorce, which is frequently called a Complaint for Divorce.
 Georgia requires a few additional forms, including a detailed statement of each party’s financial situation, commonly known as a Domestic Relations Financial Affidavit.
 In Georgia, filing fees are around $225 for an uncontested divorce, but there may be additional administrative fees, electronic filing fees and other fees that vary from county to county.

 The Drawbacks to a Georgia Uncontested Divorce

 While there are many benefits to filing for an uncontested divorce, there are also potential pitfalls.
 A quick divorce process may tempt couples to make hurried decisions that have not been well thought out therefore, leading to disputes in the future.
 A later modification of the settlement agreement will require going back to court.
 Also, modifications to divorce cases are usually difficult to do without the assistance of an attorney, so hiring an attorney should be expected.
-Therefore if the parties just rush through an uncontested divorce without giving ample consideration to the actual terms, essentially the couple may have only delayed, rather than avoided the divorce litigation process.
+Therefore, if the parties just rush through an uncontested divorce without giving ample consideration to the actual terms, essentially the couple may have only delayed, rather than avoided the divorce litigation process.
+However, by using an experienced Georgia uncontested divorce law attorney, the process can be made a lot easier and faster.